13 Mother’s Day Gift Box & Basket Ideas That Beat a Basic Paper Bag Any Day

 What to include: Wicker basket, gingham cloth napkins, artisan cheese and crackers, a baguette, fig jam, sparkling lemonade or rose, cloth napkins, and fresh wildflowers.

-Where To Get It: Curate from Trader Joe’s, local farmers markets, and craft stores for the aesthetic extras.
+Where to get it: Curate from Trader Joe’s, local farmers markets, and craft stores for the aesthetic extras.

 Price: $50-$75

-7. Plant Mama Basket
+7. Plant Mama

 Perfect for the mom who talks to her plants (and honestly, who doesn’t?).
 Include a stylish watering can, a few mini succulents or houseplants, plant care cards, a moisture meter, and some fun plant-themed stickers or decor.